Hey Y’all, I’m finally doing it. I get so many questions about our Loft Space, so today I’m sharing a Fall Tour of the Loft.

 Why Industrial Farmhouse?

-Although my father wasn’t here to build our staircase railings, I knew that basic, industrial feel was what I wanted.
+Although my father wasn’t here to build our staircase railings, I knew I wanted a basic, industrial feel.

 What Are The Elements of Industrial Farmhouse?